 Origin: Western Africa

-Light: Bright indirect light year-round.
-Give your plant a quarter turn every week or so to expose all sides to light.
+Light: Give Ficus lyrata bright indirect light year-round.
+Give your fiddle leaf fig a quarter turn every week or so to expose all sides to light.
+Like other ficus houseplants, its leaves will drop if suddenly moved into low light.

-Fertilizer: Feed 3 times a year during the growing season (spring-summer-fall) with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed 3 times a year during the growing season (spring-summer-fall) with a balanced water-soluble fertilizer.
+Stop fertilizing in the winter months when growth is slow.

 Propagation: Stem tip cuttings and air layering.
 Propagating large-leaf fig trees is not easy for the amateur to do at home.
 These trees are slow to root from either method.